 Battle worn, I left that fight and fled to the coast where I now go to sleep listening to sea gulls.
 But there is no escape and in recent years I have watched in despair as our few hard fought gains disappear.
-Still, I had to think twice about even writing this article; let alone returning to the frontline to deliver a large complex research project as I have done with the Museum of Colour, which is focused on the creative journeys of British people of colour.
-But I love books.
-I am passionate about stories and believe that the creative industries are important because they are the most powerful of the soft powers and shape how we think about the world.
+Still, I had to think twice about even writing this article; let alone returning to the frontline to deliver a large complex research project as I have done with the Museum of

-African women (my demographic) who do well educationally and professionally and are documented as 'avid readers', have not made it into commercial women's fiction?
+At decibel, I experienced real clarity when I delivered a speech to the Booksellers Association.
+I was commenting on something that mystified me.
+Why African women (my demographic) who do well educationally and professionally and are documented as 'avid readers', have not made it into commercial women's fiction?
 Does the industry not imagine we may have complicated love lives?
 Or does the industry simply not want our money?
 Pennies began to drop, although clearly not enough.
 As here we are, a decade later asking the publishing industry variations on the same old question: why are Black, Asian and Minority Ethnic (BAME) people underrepresented in both fiction and the UK publishing workforce?

 So what has happened in the interim?
 To be fair a great deal.
-A small thing called a recession, a big thing called Amazon and a rear guard action of consolidation.
-Nobody is at his or her best when in defensive mode, much less a sector that has historically been resistant to any kind of change.
-So is it surprising that the publishing industry may have taken its eye off the diversity ball?
-Of course not, but that doesn't mean we should settle for the old saw that 'these things take time'.
+A small thing called a recession, a should settle for the old saw that 'these things take time'.